Isn’t that the million-dollar question? Which races you choose to enter is one of the major choices you will make as a stable owner.

 That way, when you are on the preferred races for a specific horse, you’ll be able to go to the Saved Filters dropdown menu and see something like this:

-You can then select the Preferred Distance for your horse and further filter its races to just those distances.
-As your stable gets bigger, this will be important.
+You can then select your horse’s preferred distance and filter its races to just those distances.
+This will be important as your stable grows.

 You want to race it in at least three non-handicap races to establish its “Benchmark.”
-All races except handicaps count towards this, and you need this to race in Benchmark races as a 3-year-old.
+All races except handicaps count towards this score.

 Maiden